jonathanp/redux-async/README.md

 # Redux async

 A demo of different ways to work with asynchronous action creators in Redux.
+It uses (untranspiled) ES6 so it will only work in modern browsers.

 ## How to build